User Interface

 Accessing Model Deployments

-- Navigate to the Model Deployments section from the main platform menu
+- Navigate to the Deployments section from the main platform menu

 - The dashboard displays your existing deployments with their status